AaltoML/GP-MVS/README.md

 ![](assets/fig/arch.png)

+*Illustrative sketch of our MVS approach.
+The camera poses and input frames are illustrated in the top rows.
+The current and previous (or a sequence of previous) frames are used for composing a cost volume, which is then passed through and en- coder network.
+The novelty in our method is in doing Gaussian process inference on the latent-space encodings such that the GP prior is defined to be smooth in pose-difference.
+The GP prediction  is  finally  passed  through  a  decoder  network  which  outputs disparity maps (bottom).
+This is the logic of the online variant of our method (the latent space graph is a directed graph / Markov chain).
+The batch variant could be illustrated in similar fashion, but with links between all latent nodes.*

 ### Example video

 This method is capable of running in real-time on a tablet/phone (the video shows how it works on an iPad).
 The training data was not captured on a similar device, nor environment.